apache/brpc-website/README.md

 ```
 4. Navigate to `http://localhost:1313`

-5. If you want to generate the static pages, just run
+5. If you want to generate the static pages in /public folder, just run
 ```sh
 hugo
 ```